-Stress, Anxiety, and Health
+Stress, Anxiety, and Health 2023-24

-Rhedir gan School of Human and Behavioural Sciences
+School Of Human And Behavioural Sciences

 Topics include stress and anxiety disorders, resilience and coping, social relationships and stress, stress and personality, stress as a physiological response, stress add health outcomes, stress across the lifespan, psychological interventions, and prevention and wellbeing.